 Estimated reading time: 4 minutes

-Will we meet the UN’s climate goals from the Paris Agreement?
-No one knows.
+Whether we meet the Paris Agreement’s goals or not, winter is in for a tough century.
 In the Alps, a number of ski destinations are taking steps to prepare for winters without sufficient snowfall.

 In the Alps, there has long been a simple rule of thumb: The ski season needs to be at least 100 days long in order for a ski lift to be profi table over the long term.
 This would be based on at least a 30 cm (12 inches) snow base on the slopes, and perhaps the occasional warmer winter every now and then.
 But warm winters are becoming more and more frequent.
 Instead of snow, rain is falling at ever higher elevations, and the line for where snow cannons can be operated continues to creep up on the slopes.